aimacode/aima-java/aima-core/README.md

 * Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the previous step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create an instance of the problem to be solved.
-  `GeneralProblem` accepts an initial state, an actions function, a result function, a goal test, and a step-cost function in its constructor.
+  `GeneralProblem` accepts an initial state, an actions function, a result function, a goal test, and a step-cost function as constructor arguments.
   ```java
   public static Problem<NQueensBoard, QueenAction> createIncrementalFormulationProblem(int boardSize) {
       return new GeneralProblem<>(new NQueensBoard(boardSize), NQueensFunctions::getIFActions,